-- 21. The area of identifying and reporting intra-group transaction streams and balances with other WGA bodies is probably the most important and highest risk area associated with WGA.
+- 21. The area of identifying, agreeing and reporting intra-group transaction streams and balances with other WGA bodies is probably the most important and highest risk area associated with WGA.
 In prior years, auditors have found large numbers of material mismatches in the figures reported by WGA bodies.
-Authorities are therefore required to have satisfactory processes for identifying relevant transaction streams and balances. - 22.
+Bodies are therefore required to have satisfactory processes for identifying relevant transaction streams and balances. - 22.
 A key part of the process is the elimination of transactions and balances between WGA bodies.
 It is essential that bodies record complete and accurate counter-party information, as it is the only way in which transactions and balances between WGA bodies can be identified and eliminated.
 Counter-party eliminations are increasingly sensitive in terms of error evaluation, and elimination error is a key item of focus. - 23.
-The basic principle is that authorities should identify and report transactions and balances with other WGA bodies using their unique CPIDs.
-Authorities are required to report all their CPID balances and are expected to fully reconcile CPIDs with government grant figures. - 24.
-The elimination process works on a number of match relationships and is automated in OSCAR.
-Match relationships are groups of account lines that are expected to eliminate each other.
-For example, grant payments in Body X are in the same match relationship as grant receipts in Authority Y. Once two reported transactions or balances match each other, the OSCAR system automatically reverses the entries to eliminate them.
-However, if Authority Y reported the receipt as trading income, that would be reported as an elimination error. - 25.
-Valuation joint boards and regional transport partnerships included in a council's group accounts as associates are not required to provide CPID data in respect of income and expenditure information that requires to be reported in the group accounts.
-However, councils are required to list the boards/partnerships to which they pay requisitions, and the boards/partnerships are required to identify the relevant councils.
+The basic principle is that bodies should identify and report transactions and balances with other WGA bodies using their unique CPIDs.
+Bodies should treat balances and transaction streams with agencies as if they were with the Scottish Government and use that CPID (i.e. SCT075).
+Bodies are required to report all their CPID balances and are expected to fully reconcile CPIDs with government grant figures. - 24.
+Where the counter-party is another central government body (except HM Revenue and Customs, National Insurance Fund, and minor bodies), transactions and balances over £5 million require to be agreed with the counter-party using the CG-01 Agreement of balances form.
+Agreement is not required for bodies, although it is recommended.